European shares hold steady, airlines climb as oil price slides

 Asset performance in 2014: link.reuters.com/gap87v

-Today’s European research round-up (Aditional reporting by Sudip Kar-Gupta and Alexandre Boksenbaum-Granier; Editing by Hugh Lawson/Ruth Pitchford)
+Today’s European research round-up (Aditional reporting by Sudip Kar-Gupta and Alexandre Boksenbaum-Granier; Editing by Hugh Lawson)